 “Robert Lang, a University of Nevada-Las Vegas demographics researcher, said the doughnut model may not be the best one to describe what happens in most cities.
 Even the suburbs change at different rates, he said.”

-Nashville MSA – 1.7M population encompassing 14 counties
+- Nashville MSA – 1.7M population encompassing 14 counties

-Charlotte MSA – 2.5M population encompassing 3 counties
+- Charlotte MSA – 2.5M population encompassing 3 counties

-Orlando MSA – 2.3M population encompassing 3 counties
+- Orlando MSA – 2.3M population encompassing 3 counties

 There are two consistently overlooked areas in market demographics research in multifamily; one is knowing what we have, the second is knowing the direction of change.

-It’s easy to get caught up in “top ten” list, but going deeper reminds us that the fabric of our larger community is truly coast-to-coast made of up urban areas large and small that all connect under our democratic form of government.
-Yet each is unique.
-Most are growing, but not all.
-Being able to tell the difference “before” investing is where demographics makes all the difference.
+It’s easy to get caught up in the “top ten” list about city size or the direction of change in population growth or household formation.
+Going deeper reminds us that the fabric of our broader community is truly coast-to-coast and made of up urban areas large and small that all connect under our democratic form of government.
+These little everyday changes can impact real estate investments.
+It’s essential to pay attention to a granular level.